You may know more about the hypnotic power of self-hypnosis scripts than you realize. You may already be under the influence of this technique.

 Step 2 — Focus Their Attention

 Galvanize the attention of the person or group.
 Use a series of emotionally charged questions to hold their attention.

 You may not want to quit smoking.
-You like it and enjoy it, but your spouse wants you to stop.
+You like it, but your spouse wants you to stop.
 So, you agree to the programming even though you are not entirely in agreement.
 Get them to focus on the positive result instead of fulfilling the immediate desire to smoke.